-Here are a couple of places to look for ESL teaching positions:
+Here are a few places to look for part-time ESL teaching positions:

 Do you have the gift of gab?
-If you’re comfortable on the phone you could find positions in sales, customer service, travel, and reservations.
+If you’re comfortable on the phone, you can find positions in sales, customer service, travel, and reservations.
 Many excellent companies outsource their phone positions to virtual, part-time employees.

 If you’re ready to get paid to talk on the phone, check out these opportunities:

 Proofreading is another great part-time opportunity.
 With the amount of online content out there, good proofreaders are in high demand.
-Proofreading differs from editing, in that proofreaders are simply checking for errors and editors are examining content and structure as well.
+Proofreading differs from editing in that proofreaders are merely checking for errors, and editors are examining content and structure as well.
 If you have a good eye for mistakes and grammatical errors, you can earn good money from home proofreading.

-Here are a couple of places to get you started:
+Here are a few places to get you started:

 If this sounds like a job you’d love to work, check out: